TIPS FOR SPECIFIC RUEDA MOVES

 DAME ARRIBA

 This is a dame step, but you move "upstream" or clockwise to get to the next partner instead of going in the usual counter-clockwise direction.
-The trick is to get all the way around to the lady’s left side by beat 3 so that the CBL can be done comfortably the usual way.
+The trick is to get all the way around to the follower’s left side by beat 3 so that the CBL can be done comfortably the usual way.

 VACILA